cessda/cessda.guidelines.public/quality_gate.md

 # CESSDA Quality Gate

-CESSDA currently uses [SonarQube](https://sonarqube.cessda.eu) to check the quality of software.
+CESSDA uses [SonarQube](https://sonarqube.cessda.eu) to check the quality of software.

 The quality gate used by CESSDA is